-NHS England has published the details of the new community pharmacy consultation service (CPCS) to coincide with the start of registration for the service today (2 September).
+NHS England has published the details of the new community pharmacist consultation service (CPCS) to coincide with the start of registration for the service today (2 September).

 The advanced service, which will see NHS 111 patients with minor illnesses or those who require urgent prescriptions redirected to community pharmacies, was announced as part of the new five-year community pharmacy contractual framework in July.